jchamill/wp-file-gate/README.md

 # File Gate Wordpress Plugin
-A Wordpress plugin the serves up a protected file upon submitting a form.
+A Wordpress plugin that provides a download link to a protected file upon submitting a form.

 ## Customize Form Fields
 name*|Your Name